pkp/pkp-docs/orcid/en/installation-setup.md

 1. Go to Website Settings > Plugins
 2. Under Installed Plugins find the ORCID plugin
 3. Click the box to the right of the plugin name to enable it
-4. Click the blue arrow to the left of the plugin name to make "Settings" appear, then open Settings Enter information about your ORCID API
+4. Click the blue arrow to the left of the plugin name to make "Settings" appear, then open Settings.
+Enter information about your ORCID API

 Under “E-Mail Settings” you can tick the checkbox to “Send e-mail to request ORCID authorization from article authors on publication of a new issue.”
 If checked, OJS will send an email automatically to authors who have not already linked their ORCID iDs when the article is published asking them to link their iDs.